skip to Main Content

 The customer advocate recognizes these patterns and understands the psychology of what it means to be a customer, aiming to optimize their experience while protecting your Company from newcomers in the marketplace.

-Properly executed advocacy starts with identifying loyal customers who unconditionally love what you do and will never change products, regardless of how competitive your market becomes.
+Properly executed advocacy starts with identifying loyal customers who love what you do and will never change products, regardless of how competitive your market becomes.
 Surprisingly, few businesses ever recognize these loyalists.
 Still, once identified, they should be treated as celebrities within your Company.

 Who should be the voice of your Company’s customer experience strategy